WilberC1219/bridge-evaluation/README.md

 ## Storing Transactions into the database

 - After successfully starting `Bridge-Evaluation`, we can store transactions within a given block range by using the `storeblocks` command. `storeblocks` takes two parameters, `startblock` and `endblock`. `startblock` is the starting block number where `Bridge-Evaluation` will begin storing transactions involving USDC and stargate. `endblock` is the final block number where `Bridge-Evaluation` will stop storing transactions involving USDC and stargate.
+Note the block range used contains 697 transactions which will take time for all the transactions to be stored.
 Below is an example of using `storeblocks` (The block range in the example below contains transactions that occurred between April 27, 2023 to May 05, 2023)

 ```
 Enter a command: storeblocks startblock:17141945 endblock:17196155
+storeblocks startblock:17141945 endblock:17196155
+Successfully stored transaction 0xb3daa4278de9f6cdbe539bf01abb1af5a5926d68d44f4bd136b3ca201793631f
+Successfully stored transaction 0x82d007f2c60d16f2a79e7d5f7c7df0852b5a3d8cb7bd50617aa497e7e19c7e40
+...
+Successfully stored transaction 0xff3b3d5c6f1c7ffbc20078bfbac7c2f7f3e00a8c028eb292c82685d1ebd00668
+Successfully stored transaction 0x6127724bbb8b1dd19f9cd788b9e05af719e3f6ccc24e84c63ff4baee8d926a0a
 Finished adding transactions in block range 17141945 to 17196155
 A total of 697 transactions were added to the database

 Enter a command:
 ```